 • Your U.S. permanent residence may be considered abandoned for absences shorter than 1 year if you take up residence in another country.

 A reentry permit establishes that you did not and do not intend to abandon your LPR status, and it allows you to apply for admission to the United States after traveling abroad for up to 2 years without having to obtain a returning resident visa.
 Reentry permits are normally valid for 2 years from the date of issuance.
 If you remain outside of the United States for more than 2 years after issuance of a reentry permit, you will need to obtain a returning resident visa.
 If you fail to do so, your LPR status may be considered abandoned, and you may not be able to enter the United States after your reentry permit expires.
+You must be physically present in the US to apply for re-entry permit.
+You must also be physically present in the US for fingerprinting.
+Generally, fingerprinting appointment is scheduled 3-4 weeks after applying for re-entry permit.
+So, you can file for re-entry permit, leave the US and return in a month or so for fingerprinting.
+You may also request the fingerprinting to be rescheduled.
+USCIS liberally allows rescheduling fingerprinting appointments at least 1-2 times.

 Qualifying for Citizenship